eric-brechemier/i18n/README.md

     getFirstName( "firstName" );

-A single function can thus return values for several parameters to be replaced within the same message, as in the example below:
+Unlike in the example above, where the parameter has no use, the next example shows how A single function can return values for several parameters to be replaced within the same message:

     print( getText( "greeting", getUserInfo ) );